kestra-io/docs/docs/administrator-guide/configuration/others/README.md

 ```

 ## Plugins configuration
-Configuration of Maven repositories used for the command `plugins install`.
+Configuration of Maven repositories used by the command `kestra plugins install`.

-Defaults are necessary for Kestra and plugins, but you can add your own custom maven registries in order to download your own plugins with this command.
+Maven Central is mandatory for Kestra and its plugins, but you can add your own Maven repository in order to download your own plugins with this command.

 ```yaml
 kestra: